VET STUDENT LOANS – Information for new course enrolments with a commencement date in 2017

 - Melbourne Polytechnic course fees may exceed the capped VET Student Loan amount.
 In this instance, you will be required to pay the difference at enrolment using the available payment options.

 Should you choose not to continue with your course, it is important to withdraw before the census date to avoid incurring a VET Student Loan debt.
 The census date is set at 20% of the confirmed unit of study commencement date and is listed on the Schedule of VET Tuition Fees.
 It is important that you check the census date for each unit of study.
-If you commence a unit of study on a date other than what is listed on the Schedule of VET Tuition Fees, the census date will be automatically adjusted.
+If you commence a unit of study on a date other than what is listed on the Schedule of VET Tuition Fees, the census date will be automatically set at 20% of the unit from your first attendance date.

 A 20 per cent loan fee will apply to all students who are not eligible for a government funded place under the Skills First Program.
-This fee will be added to the total VET Student Loan and will be included in your VET Student Loan debt.
+This fee will be added to the total VET Student Loan debt.
 For further information, contact the department directly or for general information on VET Student Loan visit the Study Assist website and download the VET Student Loan Information Booklet.

 - Repaying the loan is required when your income reaches the repayment threshold.
 The threshold can be found at Study Assist.